 - the date the person starts parental leave (or finishes work), or

 - in any other case, on the date on which the person first becomes the primary carer of the child (and is on parental leave or has finished work).

 Latest start date (if date of birth on or after 37 weeks)

 The latest date that the parental leave payment period can start from is:

 - the birth date if the child is born to the person or their spouse or partner; or

-- the date the person becomes the primary carer of the child if the primary carer isn’t the birth mother or her spouse or partner.
+- the date the person first becomes the primary carer of the child if the primary carer isn’t the birth mother or her spouse or partner; or

-If you apply later, the parental leave payment period start date will still be backdated to the date that the child was born or you became the primary carer of the child.
-Your application must be made before the earliest of:
+If you apply for parental leave payments later, the parental leave payment period start date will still be backdated to the date that the child was born or you became the primary carer of the child or the day after the date your period of continuous paid leave ended.
+But, your application must be made before the earlier of:

 Applying for parental leave payments has more about how to apply for parental leave payment.